By Jonathan Griffin. Editor, SEO Consultant, & Developer.

 Moz’s SEO Dr. Meyers Spots something

-Sometimes the only way to get to the bottom of a major update is to look at the data to find which websites are moving up or down in the SERPs and look more deeply at the differences between those websites to determine the cause.
-The gossip in the SEO community can quite often help focus your attention on what data to look at, but quite often it is the major companies who have access to the more comprehensive data who spot things first.
+An excellent way to get to the bottom of a significant update is to look at the data to find which websites are moving up or down in the SERPs.
+You can then look more deeply at the differences between those websites to determine the cause.
+The gossip in the SEO community can quite often help focus your attention on what data to look at, but quite often, it is the major companies who have access to the more comprehensive data who spot things first.

 Meyers First Clue - HTTPS